-REQUEST FOR PARTICIPATION TO THE CONDUCT OF ATENEO-RIFE WORKSHOPS IN REGION XI
+REQUEST FOR PARTICIPATION TO THE CONDUCTIOF ATENEO-RIFE WORKSHOPS IN REGION XI

-Assistant Regional Director Schools Division Superintendent Davao City Division
+To: Assistant Regional Director Schools Division Superintendent Davao City Division

-Relative to Memorandum re "Conduct of Ateneo - RIFE Workshops in Region XI," this Office requests the following schools to send student participants to the activity on July 18, 2025, 1:00-5:00 PM at DepEd Regional Office XI.
+1. Relative to Memorandum or "Conduct of Ateneo - RIFE Workshops in Region XI," this Office requests the following schools to send student participants to the activity on July 18, 2025, 1:00-5:00 PM at DepEd Regional Office XI.

-School No. of Need Student Participants Inclusion Criteria Cabantian Stand Alone Senior High School 10 students Age 16- up years old preferably an active Davao City National High School 10 students student leader or in any school academic activities.
+School No. of Need Student Participants Inclusion Criteria Cabantian Stand Alone Senior High School 10 students Age 16- up years old, preferably an active Davao City National High School 10 students student leader or in any school academic activities.

-- The school shall ensure that proper consent from the parents/ guardians is in place.
+- 2. The school shall ensure that proper consent from the parents/ guardians is in place.
 A teacher-chaperone shall accompany the students during the activity. - 3.
-For details, see enclosed. - Meals and snacks is chargeable to the Education Futures Office while traveling and other incidental expenses of the participants shall be charged to local funds subject to the usual accounting and auditing rules and procedures. - Queries can be channeled to Jomar Boy A. Cuyos, Education Program Specialist II of Policy, Planning and Research Division through pprd.region11@deped.gov.ph. - Immediate dissemination and compliance with this Memorandum is highly desired.
+For details, see enclosed. - 4.
+Meals and snacks is chargeable to the Education Futures Office while traveling and other incidental expenses of the participants shall be charged to local funds subject to the usual accounting and auditing rules and procedures. - 5.
+Queries can be changeled to Jomar Boy A. Cuyos, Education Program Specialist II of Policy, Planning and Research Division through pprd region Hodeped gov.ph - 6.
+Immediate dissemination and compliance with this Memorandum is highly desired.